Erdeni Batur: Early life

-Erdeni Batur was the son of Khara Khula who was taishi (Mongolian: тайш) of the dominant Choros tribe and the leader of the allied Four Oirat, collectively known as "Dzungars."
-After the death of his father in 1634, Erdeni Batur assumed his father's position and carried on his father's objective of unifying the Oirat tribes into a formal confederation with himself as the supreme military and political ruler.
+Erdeni Batur was the son of Kharkhul who was taishi (Mongolian: тайш) of the dominant Choros tribe and the leader of the allied Four Oirat, collectively known as "Dzungars."
+After the death of his father in 1634, Erdeni Batur assumed his father's position and formed the Dzungar Khanate on the Tarbagatai Mountains, marrying Amin Dara.

-Upon becoming ruler of the Dzungars, Erdeni Batur sought to consolidate his position around the Tarbagatai Mountains, the land his people roamed.
 In so doing, Erdeni Batur led the Dzungars to several victorious military campaigns over the Kazakhs to his west.
 To the north in southern Siberia, Erdeni Batur gave Russia access to salt mines, thereby ending a 20-year conflict, in exchange for diplomatic and trade relations.
 The commercial ties, which remained intact throughout his rule, and the prosperity generated by such ties with Russian outposts further solidified Erdeni Batur's prestige and position among the Oirats and the leaders of the adjacent nations.

-Consolidation of power
+Reign

 Within the Khanate, Erdeni Batur set out on an ambition campaign of empire building activities.
-For instance, he established a capital city called Khobak Sari south of Lake Zaisan on the Imil River, near the modern city of Tacheng, and built monasteries throughout Dzungar territory.
-He also promoted Buddhism to his subjects, and encouraged them to resettle to the new capital and to engage in both agriculture and small-scale manufacturing, like masonry and metal crafting.
+For instance, he established the capital city of the Dzungar Khanate, the city of modern-day Yining with a monastery called Khobak Sari south of Lake Zaisan on the Emil River, near the modern city of Tacheng, and built monasteries throughout Dzungar territory.
+He also promoted Buddhism to his subjects such as the Clear Script, and encouraged them to resettle to the new capital on the new monastery as new buildings were constructed.

-Like his father, Erdeni Batur sought to build the Khanate's power and independence to be able to wage war against the Qing dynasty of China for control over territory.
-His attempts to monopolize power among the Oirat tribes, however, was only partially successful.
-The dissension and skirmishes, for example, compelled Güshi Khan and his brother, Kundelung Ubashi, to move a substantial part of the Khoshut-Oirat tribe from the Lake Zaisan area to the area around Qinghai Lake – what the Chinese called Qinghai and the Tibetans called Amdo – in 1636, where they soon would establish the Khoshut Khanate and transform Tibet into a Qing protectorate.
-But the unity Erdeni Batur created among the remaining Oirat tribes, viz., Choros, Dörbet and Khoit tribes, further strengthened his power and his resolve to establish the Dzungar Khanate as the preeminent power in Central Asia.
+He also assisted Güshi Khan and his brother, Kundulun Ubashi, to move a substantial part of the Khoshut-Oirat tribe from the Lake Zaisan area to the area around Qinghai Lake – what the Mongols call Kokonoor and the Tibetans called Amdo – in 1636, where they soon would establish the Khoshut Khanate.
+As Combined forces the Dzungars and Khoshuts attack the Khalkha prince, Choghtu Khong Taiyiji at the Battle of the Bloody Hills.

-The Fifth Dalai Lama took note of the rising power and influence of the Dzungar Khanate and granted Erdeni Batur the title, "Khong Tayiji" (known in Chinese as Hong Taiji, or crown prince) for military support he provided Güshi Khan to topple the enemies of the Gelug sect.
-Moreover, by granting this title, the Fifth Dalai Lama had hoped to have another ally protecting and promoting his Gelug lineage above the others.
+The Fifth Dalai Lama granted Erdeni Batur the title, "Khong Tayiji" for military support he provided Güshi Khan to topple the enemies of the Gelug sect — as well by granting this title, the Fifth Dalai Lama had hoped to have another ally protecting and promoting his Gelug lineage above the others.